Sports Coach Logo Sports Coach Training Principles Fitness Components

 Lifting weights is not just about getting stronger and leaner (although those are great benefits).
 Lifting weights can also help you feel more competent.

-Research shows that people who lift weights consistently experience better cognitive function.
-Their short-term and long-term memory both improve, as do their verbal reasoning and the length of their attention span.
+Research shows that people who lift weights experience better cognitive function.
+Their short-term and long-term memory both improve, as do their verbal reasoning and attention span.

-Whether you need to be more focused and productive at work or want to stay sharp as you go through your other daily activities, weightlifting seems to be a good tool you can utilize to achieve these goals.
+Whether you need to be more focused and productive at work or want to stay sharp in your other daily activities, weightlifting seems like a good tool for achieving these goals.

 Sleep Better

-People who regularly participate in exercise tend to experience better sleep than those who do not.
-Research has shown they wake up less frequently during the night, and they are more likely to wake up feeling refreshed.
+People who regularly exercise tend to experience better sleep than those who do not.
+Research has shown that they wake up less frequently during the night and are more likely to wake up feeling refreshed.

 Regular weightlifters may experience even better results, though.

-This is because sleep is necessary for muscle repair and muscle growth.
-The majority of your human growth hormone (needed for muscle repair and development) is secreted while you are in a deep sleep.
+Sleep is necessary for muscle repair and growth.
+Most of your human growth hormone (needed for muscle repair and development) is secreted while you are in a deep sleep.

-After you have had an intense weightlifting workout, your body will be more ready for sleep so that it can repair itself.
+After an intense weightlifting workout, your body will be more ready for sleep and will be able to repair itself.

 Strengthen Balance and Reduce Injury Risk